-The project pursues a malleability in truth, the impact of perspective on belief and the potency of imagination.
+The project exposes the impact of perspective on belief and the potency of imagination.

 Reality is slippery and imagination a fearsome thing.

-Part installation, part museum, part story exchange, THE GHOST PROJECT embarks on a discussion between audience, communities and artists to unearth the culturally ubiquitous phenomena of ghosts, spirits and hauntings.
-Although most often presented as an amalgam the project has three distinct methodologies reflected in individual series.
+Part installation, part museum, part story exchange, THE GHOST PROJECT embarks on a discussion between audience, communities and artists to unearth ghosts, spirits and hauntings.
+Although most often presented as an amalgam the project has three distinct methodologies reflected in individual modules.

 THE GHOST PROJECT is a series which, like many of Anna Tregloan's projects, is consciously environmentally responsible in methodology and outcome.
 By approaching the project as a suite where each stage of the development gives tangible results and where parts are continually reused and re-contextualised as well as sourcing locally and second hand and gifting locally at conclusion THE GHOST PROJECT is part of a developing oeuvre of sustainable practice.